 The chemical composition of the samples before and after the modification were studied by EDX and XPS techniques.
-Results are presented in Table 2, where corresponding results of the zeta potential tests and the concentration of the substrate elements (Fe, Cr, Ti, etc.) are added.
-The values confirmed a dramatic increase in the concentrations of the alkoxy amine groups and the elements of the PEG 6,000 polymer such as C, O, and N on the surfaces after the modification.
+Results are presented in Table 1, where corresponding results of the concentrations of substrate elements (Fe, Cr, Ti, etc.) are shown.
+Both methods confirmed a dramatic increase in the concentrations of the alkoxy amine groups and the elements of the PEG 6,000 polymer such as C, O, and N on the surfaces after the modification for both of the substrates, with the biggest portion of the increase being for C (between 4-8%), O (4-6%), and N (1-2%) respectively, which correspond with the ratios of these atoms within the formula of PEG.
+It is also possible to notice the decrease of the elements forming the substrates only after the modification as the penetration of the analysis will be reduced because of the organic + polymer extra layer.
 As also can be seen, the percentage of elements forming PEG 6,000 is higher for the XPS than for EDX, due to the depth of analysis achievable by both individual techniques.

+To calculate the thickness of the layer (d), we first calculated the value of λ which was deduced from the empirical formula derived by Seah and Dench: λk = An/E2K + Bn/ E1/2K. where Ek is the kinetic energy of photoelectrons.

+After the calculations, it was found that the thickness of the organic/ polymer bonded with Ti/ SS layer is found to be d ≈2.8 nm and d≈2.7 nm, respectively.

-Table 2: Element surface concentration determined by XPS and EDX for both titanium and stainless steel for pristine and modified samples.
+Table 1: Element surface concentration determined by XPS and EDX for both titanium and stainless steel for pristine and modified samples.